pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - A TupleTableSlot is a place to hold a tuple.
   - We saw this briefly before.
 - We need a place for three tuples:
-  - one for the row we just updated,
+  - one for the old version of the row we just updated,
   - two for the "leftover" rows we want to insert:
     - one for the time before the target range, one after.
 - I'm going to say much more about TupleTableSlots in a moment,